by Carolyn Thomas ♥ @HeartSisters

 According to the Heart & Stroke Foundation, Canadians experience cardiac arrest every 12 minutes (compared to stroke = every 10 minutes, or heart attack = every seven minutes).

 What happens to those who do survive?
-Mayo Clinic researchers explain:
+Mayo Clinic researchers explain another reason it’s critically important to start CPR as quickly as possible:

 “Fans of television medical dramas like ‘ER’ have watched this scene over and over: a person in cardiac arrest is resuscitated with CPR or defibrillators, and ‘wakes up’ good to go.
 No lasting damage, besides a big scare.